The Legacy of

 Alpha Kappa Alpha

-Alpha Kappa Alpha continues to bond women of like character in the purpose of bettering their communities through service, sisterhood, and scholarship.
+Alpha Kappa Alpha continues to bond women of like character with the purpose of bettering their communities through service, sisterhood, and scholarship.

 Learn more about the legacy of Alpha Kappa Alpha Sorority, Inc. at www.aka1908.org

-The Chi Alpha Omega chapter of Alpha Kappa Alpha Sorority, Inc. is a part of the confident and classy Central Region.
-The Central Region is home to the sorority's international headquarters in Chicago, IL and is birthplace of the sorority's founder, Ethel Hedgeman Lyle.
+The Chi Alpha Omega Chapter of Alpha Kappa Alpha Sorority, Inc. is a part of the Confident, Charismatic, and Charmed Central Region.
+The Central Region is home to the sorority's international headquarters in Chicago, IL, and is the birthplace of the sorority's founder, Ethel Hedgeman Lyle.

 Miner Hall, Howard University, Washington, D.C.